Rivers of Blood speech: Political

 The Times declared it "an evil speech", stating "This is the first time that a serious British politician has appealed to racial hatred in this direct way in our postwar history."
 The Times went on to record incidents of racial attacks in the immediate aftermath of Powell's speech.
 One such incident, reported under the headline "Coloured family attacked", took place on 30 April 1968 in Wolverhampton itself: it involved a slashing incident with 14 white youths chanting "Powell" and "Why don't you go back to your own country?" at patrons of a West Indian christening party.
 One of the West Indian victims, Wade Crooks of Lower Villiers Street, was the child's grandfather.
 He had to have eight stitches over his left eye.
 He was reported as saying, "I have been here since 1955 and nothing like this has happened before.
 I am shattered."
 An opinion poll commissioned by the BBC television programme Panorama in December 1968 found that eight per cent of immigrants believed that they had been treated worse by white people since Powell's speech, 38 per cent would like to return to their country of origin if offered financial help, and 47 per cent supported immigration control, with 30 per cent opposed.

 The speech generated much correspondence to newspapers, most markedly with the Express & Star in Wolverhampton itself, whose local sorting office over the following week received 40,000 postcards and 8,000 letters addressed to its local newspaper.
 Jones recalled:

 At the end of that week there were two simultaneous processions in Wolverhampton, one of Powell's supporters and another of opponents, who each brought petitions to Jones outside his office, the two columns being kept apart by police.

-On 23 April 1968, the Race Relations Bill had its second reading in the House of Commons.
+On 23 April 1968 the Race Relations Bill had its second reading in the House of Commons.
 Many MPs referred or alluded to Powell's speech.
 For Labour, Paul Rose, Maurice Orbach, Reginald Paget, Dingle Foot, Ivor Richard and David Ennals were all critical.
 Among the Conservatives, Quintin Hogg and Nigel Fisher were critical, while Hugh Fraser, Ronald Bell, Dudley Smith and Harold Gurden were sympathetic.
-Powell himself was present for the debate but did not speak.
+Powell was present for the debate but did not speak.